Dr. Dre working on music for Grand Theft Auto, still no word on ‘Detox’

 Three top investment pros open up about what it takes to get your video game funded.

 Securing the rights to songs included in the original game can be an issue when dealing with re-releases.
-One option for developers is to try to reacquire as many song licenses as they can, and remove what they can’t.
+One option for developers is to try to reacquire as many song licenses as they can and remove what they can’t.
 They might also add new songs on top of the originals to flesh out the soundtrack.

-Dr. Dre began his rap career in the mid 1980s, so including his songs could work in any of the three games in the Definitive Edition without being anachronistic.
+Dr. Dre began his rap career in the mid 1980s, so including his songs could work in any of the three games in the Definitive Edition would not be anachronistic.

 Another option could be that Dr. Dre is working on music for the online portion of Grand Theft Auto V. Between the single player mode and Grand Theft Auto Online, the game features over five hundred songs.
-There are two Dr. Dre songs featuring Snoop Dogg, “Still D.R.E” and “The Next Episode.”
+Two Dr. Dre songs featuring Snoop Dogg, “Still D.R.E” and “The Next Episode.”

 One final option exists, though it may not pan out for a while.
 Rumors about a Grand Theft Auto VI release have been around for years.
-There is still no solid release date for the next entry in the franchise, due in part to the overwhelming success of Grand Theft Auto Online.
+Rockstar hasn’t announced a solid release date for the next entry in the franchise, due in part to the overwhelming success of Grand Theft Auto Online.
 When musicians are performing concerts inside Fortnite a new game might be the place to debut new songs.

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: